intosins/amazon-sign-in-clone-create-account-clone/README.md

 ## Usage

-U don't need to install anything, just run the signin.html or createaccount.html with Live Server extension installed in your VS code.
+You don't need to install anything, just run the signin.html or createaccount.html with Live Server extension installed in your VS code.

 ```bash
 1. Clone the repository: